Documentation 📖

 Option 1

 You have a game object prefab with a BehaviourTreeOwner.
-You also have a created BehaviourTree.
+You also have created a BehaviourTree asset.

 At runtime you can instantiate the BehaviourTreeOwner game object prefab and call StartBehaviour(Graph newGraph) on it, providing the BehaviourTree like this: